Velociraptor45/Xipona/readme.md

     - `apiKey`: the api key for the OTEL collector platform

 ## Local Development Setup
 To get everything running at your dev machine, at least a running dev DB is necessary.
 However, it's recommended to start the whole dev stack in Docker.
-You'll then be able to start the api & frontend locally where the frontend connects to the api and the api to the dev database.
+You'll then be able to start the api & frontend locally where the frontend connects to the api and the api to the persisted dev database.

 ### API

-#### Database connection
-To mimic Docker Secrets, there are two variables in the *Api/Xipona.Api.WebApp/Properties/launchSettings.json*: XIPONA_DB_USERNAME_FILE & XIPONA_DB_PASSWORD_FILE.
-Create two files with only username and password respectively and specify their full absolute file path in mentioned variables.
-A normal .txt is enough.
-[If you want to use the Vault, create XIPONA_VAULT_USERNAME_FILE & XIPONA_VAULT_PASSWORD_FILE variables instead in the launchSettings.json file, remove the other two and specify the location of the files holding the key vault username & password.
-Then, set the Vault's URI in the *Api/Xipona.Api.WebApp/appsettings.Local.json*.]

-Also, set the DB's address and port in your *Api/Xipona.Api.WebApp/appsettings.Local.json* or use the environment secrets of the WebApi project (recommended).
+The Xipona.Api.WebApp has user secret support.
+Add all the needed env variables (that were described above) to this file and fill them with the correct values.
+The api's CORS config should probably point towards localhost, but the DB connection to your dev stack.